Curious about black soldier flies, and whether they're a benefit or a nuisance in your garden and compost?

 Black Soldier Fly Advantages

-For gardeners there are tremendous advantages to befriending and recruiting black soldier flies to help cycle nutrients
+For gardeners there are tremendous advantages to befriending and recruiting black soldier flies to help cycle garden nutrients.

-One of the main reasons why BSF are so beneficial to gardeners is because their larvae are incredible composters.
+One of the main reasons why BSFL are so beneficial to gardeners is because they are absolutely incredible composters.

 Everyone is familiar with worms as great composters, breaking down organic matter into rich worm castings that plants love.